BreezeHub/BreezeProject/Breeze.Documentation/alpha/option1.md

 Use these steps to setup Breeze Wallet, which includes the Breeze Privacy Protocol.<br>
 **If you ran the previous version of our wallet, please follow [these steps](./remove_previous_alpha.md) to make sure the daemon doesn't crash on start up.**

 This is early release, alpha software, and is provided for experimental, testing and development purposes.
-It should only be used on **testnet**. <br>
+It should only be used on **testnet**.

 For **testnet** only.

 If you have any issues or feedback, please [file an issue on github](https://github.com/breezehub/breeze/issues).